-1 8 8 Agency Confirmation State of Utah's Public Land Policy Coordinating Office (PLPCO) Confirmed via email conversation with SLFO's AFM Davis on 4/28/2022.
+Agency Confirmation State of Utah's Public Land Policy Coordinating Office (PLPCO) Confirmed via email conversation with SLFO's AFM Davis on 4/28/2022.
+MOU signed on June 22, 2022.
 United States Department of Army (Dugway Proving Ground, West Desert Test Center) Confirmed via email conversation with SLFO's AFM Davis on 4/28/2022.

-The CAs conducted a conference call on June 13, 2022 to discuss the findings of the scoping period and EA content.
-BLM will also conduct a conference call with the CAs after the public comment period on the EA and unsigned FONSI.
-Comments or information provided by them will be incorporated into BLM's decision-making process.
+The CAs conducted a conference call on June 13, 2022, to discuss the findings of the scoping period and EA content.
+BLM conducted a conference call with the CAs after the public scoping and comment periods on August 18, 2022.
+Comments or information provided by them were incorporated into BLM's decision-making process.